shay16/mmap/README.md

 # Minnesota Map - Displays Various locations in MN

-Our project will focus on a map of Minnesota, highlighting interesting facts and locations within the state.
-The project will run on three computers connected across a network.
-The application that we will create will allow users to have an interactive look into Minnesota’s greatest attractions and click on points to learn facts about certain locations.
+Our project focuses on a map of Minnesota, highlighting interesting facts and locations within the state.
+The project runs on processing.
+The application that we will create will allow users to have an interactive look into Minnesota’s greatest attractions and hover over points to learn facts about certain locations.